- Publications and resources

 CASA will send you a reminder letter with AOC Application Form 1213 – Application for the Subsequent Issue of an AOC without Changes within 90 days prior to the expiry of your existing AOC.
 The AOC application Form 1213 will be pre-completed with information you have previously provided to CASA.

 Alternatively, you may download Form 1213 and complete the information required.

 The reminder letter includes an estimate on the costs to renew an AOC, and if applicable, a list of further documentation required.

 To apply for subsequent issue of an AOC, refer to the following steps.

 Step 1 – Complete and send an AOC Application form

-Complete and submit signed Application Form 1213 together with your payment of the estimate within 21 days of the date of the reminder letter to Permission Application Centre (Brisbane).
+Complete and submit the signed application Form 1213 together with your payment of the estimate within 21 days of the date of the reminder letter.